viktorFIIT/relationships-between-organizational-patterns/neural-network/README.md

 of our probability model.
 Activation function for this logical neuron creates another problem for us.
 It does not exhibit information ahead through the network if sum of the n-gram incidents is not bigger than some predefined threshold T.

-# What is the biggest advantage of ANN and deep learning?
+# What is the biggest advantage of ANN and deep learning techniques?
 Why we should use these techniques here?

 Artificial neural networks allow us to generalize and abstract information we find in the study of organizational patterns.
 Deep learning techniques allow us to learn these representations and enhance them.